Jeanettt/flag-finder/README.md

 6. Also I tried to switch my project to Sass, which gave me a headache but worked out in the end.

 ## Lessons learned
 * Building a custom filter is a lot of work.
 I still have little bugs in it.
-F.i. when the filter is set to region, but currency is also used in other region, for instance if you select North America and then currency DKK, it also displays Denmark.
+F.i. when the filter is set to region, but it displays a currency that is also used in another region.
+Like when you select subregion "North America" and then currency "DKK", it also displays Denmark.
 * Next time I am going to initiate my project with Sass and not switch later on.